Shanghai Cooperation Organisation: Economic cooperation

 We now clearly see the defectiveness of the monopoly in world finance and the policy of economic selfishness.
 To solve the current problem Russia will take part in changing the global financial structure so that it will be able to guarantee stability and prosperity in the world and to ensure progress.

 The world is seeing the emergence of a qualitatively different geo-political situation, with the emergence of new centers of economic growth and political influence.

 We will witness and take part in the transformation of the global and regional security and development architectures adapted to new realities of the 21st century, when stability and prosperity are becoming inseparable notions.

-On 16 June 2009, at the Yekaterinburg Summit, China announced plans to provide a US$10 billion loan to other SCO member states to shore up the struggling economies of its members amid the global financial crisis.
+In June 2009, at the Yekaterinburg Summit, China announced plans to provide a US$10 billion loan to other SCO member states to shore up the struggling economies of its members affected by the 2008 financial crisis.
 The summit was held together with the first BRIC summit, and the China–Russia joint statement said that they want a bigger quota in the International Monetary Fund.

+In 2014, the Eurasian Economic Union was founded in which Russia, Kazakhstan and Kyrgyzstan are members.

-During 2019 Bishkek summit, Pakistani Prime Minister Imran Khan has suggested taking steps to trade in local currencies instead of U.S. dollars and setting up financial institutions including an SCO bank.
+During the 2019 Bishkek summit, Pakistani Prime Minister Imran Khan suggested taking steps to trade in local currencies instead of U.S. dollars and setting up financial institutions including an SCO bank.

-In June 2022, Iran's Deputy Foreign Minister for Economic Diplomacy Mehdi Safari has suggested creating a single SCO currency to facilitate trade and financial transactions among SCO members.
+In June 2022, Iran's Deputy Foreign Minister for Economic Diplomacy Mehdi Safari suggested creating a single SCO currency to facilitate trade and financial transactions among SCO members.

-During 19–22 October 2022, Iran will host SCOCOEX, an international conference and exhibition on economic cooperation opportunities available to the SCO member states and partners.
+As part of the SCO's economic agenda, it has established a relatively successful student exchange program called the SCO University.

 Cultural cooperation

-Cultural cooperation also occurs in the SCO framework.
 Culture ministers of the SCO met for the first time in Beijing on 12 April 2002, signing a joint statement for continued cooperation.
 The third meeting of the Culture Ministers took place in Tashkent, Uzbekistan, on 27–28 April 2006.

 An SCO Arts Festival and Exhibition was held for the first time during the Astana Summit in 2005.
-Kazakhstan has also suggested an SCO folk dance festival to take place in 2008, in Astana.
+Kazakhstan suggested an SCO folk dance festival to take place in 2008, in Astana.

+SCO+

+The SCO+ forum format was initiated by the United Russia party in October 2020.
+This format includes inter-party interaction not only of the countries of the Shanghai Cooperation Organization (members, observers, candidates) but also of the CIS and BRICS countries.

+It was first used during the SCO+ international inter-party forum "Economy for People" on 22–23 October 2020.
+The forum was attended by speakers from 25 countries, including the chairman of the United Russia party, Dmitry Medvedev, ministers of the SCO countries, Serbian President Aleksandar Vučić, and ambassadors and diplomats of the CIS and BRICS countries.
+Russian President Vladimir Putin sent greetings to the forum participants.